About

 Catalina Stroe (Cybercrime Programme Office, Council of Europe) is programme manager of the Global Action on Cybercrime Extended (GLACY+), joint project of European Union and Council of Europe.
 The primary aim of the project is to strengthen the capacities of States worldwide to apply legislation on cybercrime and electronic evidence and enhance their abilities for effective international cooperation in this area, while ensuring compliance with international human rights standards and the rule of law.

-Before joining Council of Europe, Catalina acted as a white collar crime defence attorney and for more than 15 years.
+Before joining Council of Europe, Catalina acted as a white-collar crime defence attorney and for more than 15 years.
 She covered AML/CTF compliance matters, fraud and corruption prevention area, with extensive experience in various forensic projects.

 To view recording of this webinar please click here